Search: 1186 results

 Jesus replied, "Neither this man sinned nor his parents, but [it happened] so that the works of God could be revealed in him.

-He answered, "The man they call Jesus made some clay and rubbed it on my eyes, and said to me, 'Go to Siloam and wash them.'
-So I went and when I had washed them I could see."
+He answered, "The man called Jesus made some clay and rubbed it on my eyes, and said to me, 'Go to Siloam and wash them.'
+So when I had gone and washed them I could see."

 Some of the Pharisees then said, "The man who did this is not from God, because he does not observe the Sabbath day.
 But other people said, "How could a man who is a sinner do such [miraculous] signs?"
 And the people were divided among themselves [over the issue].